reaperofchaos/GladeParrser/README.md

 4. Type "./GladeTemplateParser glade/<name of glade file>
   This will create a main.c in the src folder and a makefile in the project directory 5.Type "make"
-6. You will now have a compiled application that loads the GTK gui and has the on_window_destory function created, so the window can exit.
-In main.c, there is a struct with pointers to all GTK widgets and function headers with prebuilt parameters that can be editted to provide functionality for the various UI elements
+6. You will now have a compiled application that loads the GTK gui and has the on_window_destory function created, so the window can exit. <br />
+In src/main.c, there is a struct with pointers to all GTK widgets.Main.c also includes function headers with prebuilt parameters for all signalHandlers.
+These functions can be editted to provide functionality for the various UI elements

 # Build from Source
-1. Download <a href="https://github.com/reaperofchaos/GladeParrser/archive/master.zip" download> source</a>
+1. Download the <a href="https://github.com/reaperofchaos/GladeParrser/archive/master.zip" download> source</a>
 2. Unzip
-3. Make sure you have G++ and Make installed and navigate to the downloaded directory using the terminal. type "make" in the terminal in the folder directory THe makefile will build the needed objects and compile GladeTemplateParser
+3. Make sure you have G++ and Make installed and navigate to the downloaded directory using the terminal. type "make" in the terminal in the folder directory <br />
+   The makefile will build the needed objects and compile GladeTemplateParser